-It is believed that the Spanish, gave the name of Costa Rica, because he thought he had huge gold mines hidden in the mountains.
+Costa Rica was discovered by Christopher Columbus in 1502 on his fourth voyage.
+He found some indigenous reserves, such as the Chorotegas, Bruncas and Huetares.
+It is believed that the Spaniard, gave him the name of Costa Rica, because he thought he had huge gold mines hidden in the mountains.
 These days, it is said that the name is given because of the amazing natural resources found in this small country.

 Costa Rica's democracy has evolved for over 100 years.
 It is one of the oldest democracies in Latin America.
 President and deputies are elected every four years.
 After the War of 1948, the government decided to abolish the army, and create institutions, many in charge of ensuring the benefits of Costa Ricans.

 West - Ocean Pacific / East - Caribbean

 San José - Capital

 Guanacaste, Limon y Puntarenas - located in coastal areas

 Education: Public education is free and compulsory.

 Lat/Long: 9°56'N / 84°05'W